 The plan started in summer 2021 and included a review of the existing system, public workshops, an online survey, and data and public input analysis.

-The service changes will include adjustments and reductions to existing fixed routes and introduction of a new “mobility-on-demand” public transit service option that can be requested through an app on your phone.
-This same-day rideshare option is expected to go live in early 2023 to provide more flexibility to the City’s existing transit system.
+The service changes will include adjustments and reductions to existing fixed routes and introduction of a new “mobility-on-demand” public transit service option that can be requested through an app on your phone (expected in the coming months).
+This same-day rideshare option is expected to go live in the coming months to provide more flexibility to the City’s existing transit system.
 Individuals with disabilities will be able to request curb-to-curb service through the app, which will replace the traditional ADA paratransit service.

 Starting Jan.
-9, 2023, the following transit changes will be in effect (new schedules will be available in Dec.
+9, 2023, the following transit changes are in effect (new schedules will be available in Dec.
 2022):

 - Route 152 to Tech Ridge will see increased frequency, with buses running every 45 to 60 minutes between 6:30 a.m. and 8 p.m.